 The cooktop surface contains 48 induction elements to allow you to heat a pan anywhere on the top.
 This model is amazingly powerful.

 Even though the Thermador Freedom is extremely powerful the burners are also capable of being used at very low heat.
+If you’re looking for the best induction cooktop for low and high heat cooking, look no further.
 You can utilise a warming function or even melt chocolate directly in a pan without setting it over water.
 There is a lot of control available to you.

 Is there anything this induction cooktop can’t do?